aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

           o andy, bob, chris, dave, ellen, frank, gina
     * customer:
           o chris, ellen

 3. Create the following URL Policies:
+   In the following URLs, replace the <hostname> and <port> with the actual fully qualified host name and port on which the sample application will be running.

     * Policy 1:
           o allow: